NessieHax/fui-research-repo/README.md

 ## Examples

 Python 3 Examples can be found [here](./python/example.py).\
-(developed and tested only on Python 3.10, might work with lower Python 3 versions)
+(developed and tested only on Python 3.10, might work with lower Python 3 versions).\
+**Note**: the current example is only for the command line.